averysi224/angelic_patches/README.md

 ## Installation
 This code based on the [Adversarial Robustness Toolbox 1.7.2](https://github.com/Trusted-AI/adversarial-robustness-toolbox/tree/1.7.2)

-- Step 0: For environment requirements, we provide a conda environment file in the main folder.
+- Step 0: For environment requirements, we provide a pip requirement.txt file and a conda environment file in the main folder.

 - Step 1: Install adversarial-robustness-toolbox
 ```